scordio/jimfs-junit-jupiter/README.md

 The default behavior of the composed annotation is equivalent to using `JimfsTempDirFactory` directly:
 `tempDir` is resolved into an in-memory temporary directory based on Jimfs, appropriately configured for the current operating system.

-Similar to `@TempDir`, the composed annotation can be used to annotate a field in a test class, or a parameter in a lifecycle method, or test method of type `Path` or `File` that should be resolved into a temporary directory.

 For better control over the underlying in-memory file system, `@JimfsTempDir` offers an optional `value` attribute that can be set to the desired configuration, one of: